Kansas Mesothelioma Treatment and Doctors

 Chao H. Huang, M.D.

-Dr. Huang is the director of the Lung Program at UK Cancer Center.
+Dr. Huang is the director of the Lung Program at the UK Cancer Center.
 He is a medical oncologist and specializes in treating lung cancer, including cases caused by asbestos.
 He provides advanced treatments and works with other specialists for an interdisciplinary approach.[3]

 Mazin F. Al-Kasspooles, M.D.

 Dr. Al-Kasspooles is a surgical oncologist.
 He specializes in esophageal and gastrointestinal cancer treatment, including peritoneal mesothelioma.
-He is one of few physicians performing the best treatment for this cancer, which is cytoreductive surgery followed by HIPEC.[5]
+He is one of the few physicians performing the best treatment for this cancer, which is cytoreductive surgery followed by HIPEC.[4]

 Mesothelioma Clinical Trials Recruiting in Kansas